movicon/movicon/README.md

 ### app/src/ folder

 The **app/src/** folder contains the source code of the application.
-Specifically, it contains the following three important directories, which represent the Model View Controller design pattern:
+Specifically, it contains the following three important directories, which represent the Model View Controller pattern:

   1. `app/src/models` contains the 'models'.
   2. `app/src/views` contains the 'views'.